 Biography and current work

 BiographyA former teacher in elementary school, Pierre Dillenbourg graduated in educational science (University of Mons, Belgium).
 He started his research on learning technologies in 1984.
 He obtained a PhD in computer science from the University of Lancaster (UK), in the domain of artificial intelligence applications for education.
 He has been assistant professor at the University of Geneva.
 He joined EPFL in 2002.
+He has been the academic director of Center for Digital Education, which implements the MOOC strategy of EPFL.
 He is currently full professor in learning technologies in the School of Computer & Communication Sciences, where he is the head of the CHILI Lab: "Computer-Human Interaction for Learning & Instruction ».
-He has been the academic director of Center for Digital Education, which implements the MOOC strategy of EPFL.
-EPFL recently passed over 1.5 million MOOC registrations.
 He wrote a book entitled "Orchestration Graphs" that proposes a formal language for instructional design (EPFL Press).
-With EPFL colleagues, he recently launched the Swiss EdTech Collider, an incubator with 30+ start-ups in learning technologies In 2018, he co-founded LEARN, the EPFL Center of Learning Sciences that brings together the local initiatives in educational innovation.
+With EPFL colleagues, he recently launched the Swiss EdTech Collider, an incubator with 60 start-ups in learning technologies In 2018, he co-founded LEARN, the EPFL Center of Learning Sciences that brings together the local initiatives in educational innovation.

 Frequently quoted papersDillenbourg, P: (2015) Orchestration Graphs.
 EPFL Press.

 Dillenbourg, P. (2013).
 Design for Classroom Orchestration.
 Journal of Computers in Education. (soon)

 Dillenbourg, P. (2002).
 Over-scripting CSCL: The risks of blending collaborative learning with instructional design.
 In P. A. Kirschner (Ed).
 Three worlds of CSCL.
 Can we support CSCL (pp. 61-91).
 Heerlen, Open Universiteit Nederland.